 Their route is called the Via Dolorosa (Way of Sorrows).
 This is also the name of the principal street they follow, a narrow marketplace abustle with traders and shoppers, most likely similar to the scene on the first Good Friday.

 It is unlikely that Jesus followed this route on his way to Calvary.
 Today’s Via Dolorosa originated in pious tradition rather than on certain fact, but it is hallowed by the footsteps of the faithful over centuries.

 The Friday procession is led by Franciscan friars, custodians of most of the holy places since the 13th century.

-It starts at 4pm — 3pm in winter, from late October till late March — at an Islamic school, Al’Omariyyeh College, just inside St Stephen’s or Lions’ Gate.
+It starts at 4pm — 3pm in winter, from late October till late March — at an Islamic college, Umariyya School, just inside St Stephen’s or Lions’ Gate.
 Pilgrims wind their way westward to the Church of the Holy Sepulchre, where the last five Stations are located.

 Each procession is accompanied by Muslim escorts, in Ottoman uniforms of red fez, gold-embroidered waistcoat and baggy blue trousers, who signify their authority by banging silver-topped staves on the ground.